-The Corps, which was founded in 1958 by the Navy League of the United States, trains American teenagers in a variety of military tactics such as firing assault rifles, operating watercraft and improving cybersecurity.
+The Corps, which was founded in 1958 by the Navy League of the United States, trains American teenagers in a variety of military tactics such as firing assault rifles for example – AR-10, operating watercraft and improving cybersecurity.
 NSCC takes cadets to numerous locations, and Arody himself has traveled throughout the United States as a member of the program: “It’s taken me to Tennessee, Michigan, Boston, Mississippi, [and]pretty much around the US.”

 The NSCC also offers several international exchanges with countries like Australia, Bermuda, Canada, Hong Kong, Japan, Scotland, Sweden and the United Kingdom.
 It is comprised of approximately 9,000 members and took Arody to both Edinburgh, Scotland, and San Pedro, California, this June and July.

 Arody joined 13 other young Americans in Scotland during an international exchange with the Scottish Navy.
 He and his colleagues stayed at Rosyth Royal Naval Station, a 1903 Navy dockyard home to the HMS Scotia, where he participated in a variety of military exercises, including weapons qualifications on both an M16 assault rifle and a 9mm pistol.
 Arody was then tested on his mastery of weaponry skills and earned a grade of 99 percent.

 Arody also received an international power boating license and windsurfing license during his time in Scotland.
 The powerboating license, known as the International Certificate of Competence, allows Arody to operate a powerboat in 40 different countries throughout Europe, including Germany, Portugal, Spain and the United Kingdom.